ajaniMember/IrcBot/README.md

     [-] - adding appropriate comments
     [-] - find and post the title of a webpage posted in channels(only works on channels that you setup) [-] - More to come

+# Requirements
+This project depends on the boost asio library.

 #Compilation
 clang++ -std=c++11 ircbot.cpp ircProto.cpp connection.cpp -lboost_system -lboost_thread -lpthread